krzkro4122/uj-ebiznes/README.md

 # E-biznes

-Aggregate repository of all projects done as a part of the UJ's e-biznes module.
+Aggregate repository of all projects done on account of the UJ's `e-biznes` module. (ang. e-commerce)

-<i>There are more README.md files in specific project's directories.</i>
+<i>There are more descriptive `README.md` files in each project's directory.</i>